mkh-welsch/crossfilter/README.md

 At first crossfilter is a theadsafe drop in replacement for std::vector.

 On top of the basic functionality of std::vector you can can define some kind of filtered views, for example the top 10 based on a multi-dimensional filter setup, which are than automatically updated (!) during usual data operations on the data.
-So you could build a lightweight and header only (M)OLAP in memory query database for ultra fast analysis big data sets and complex and real time filtering tasks.
+So you could build a lightweight and header only (M)OLAP in memory query database for ultra fast analysis of big data sets and use it for complex real time filtering tasks.

 ## quick instructions

-At first we have some abritray structures data called Record
+At first we have some common/arbitrary structured data called Record.

 ```C++
 struct Record